haladesigns/Streamlit/README.md

   - `pandas`: For data manipulation and analysis
   - `streamlit`: For creating the interactive web application
   - `streamlit_option_menu`: For creating a customizable menu in the Streamlit app
-  - `altair`: For declarative statistical visualization
   - `plotly.express` and `plotly.graph_objects`: For creating interactive plots and charts
-  - `scipy`: For scientific computing

 ## Installation